nuken/roku-bridge/README.md

 This will return an XML list of all installed applications and their corresponding ID numbers.
 Find the apps you want to use (e.g., YouTube TV, Philo) and note their IDs.

 *Finding the `deep_link_content_id` for each specific live channel is more complex and varies by app.
-This typically requires a more advanced network analysis while the app is running.*
+This typically requires a more advanced network analysis while the app is running or locating it from the streaming services website player.*

 ## Updating the Configuration on a Running Container